-If you have reduced your hours of work due to compulsory COVID-19 lockdown restrictions, you are able to apply for tax-free COVID-19 Disaster Payments.
+Employees who have had their hours of work reduced due to compulsory COVID-19 lockdown restrictions will be entitled to a non-taxable COVID-19 Disaster Payments.

-To be eligible for the Disaster Payment you must have lost income and not be entitled to any employer leave entitlements such as pandemic sick leave, personal leave or leave to care for another person.
-Also, you must:
+To be eligible for the payment you must have lost income and not be entitled to any employer leave entitlements such as pandemic sick leave, personal leave or leave to care for another person.
+In addition, your client must:

-If you cannot work due to self-isolation or quarantine obligations due to COVID-19 compulsory lockdown restrictions or you cannot work due to caring for someone with COVID-19 you may be eligible for a lump sum payment of $1,500.
+A taxable lump sum payment of $1,500 is available to individuals who cannot work due to self-isolation or quarantine obligations relating to COVID-19 compulsory lockdown restrictions or who cannot work due to caring for someone with COVID-19.

-This taxable lump sum payment is for each compulsory 14-day period of self-isolation, quarantine or care period you provide for someone with COVID-19.
+This taxable lump sum payment is available for each compulsory 14-day period of self-isolation or quarantine or care period for someone with COVID-19.

-To receive the Pandemic Leave Disaster Payment you must:
+To receive the Pandemic Leave Disaster Payment your client must:

-For more details on specific state-based eligibility requirements such as the quarantine period which can vary from state to state see Services Australia – Pandemic Leave Disaster Payment.
+See Services Australia – Pandemic Leave Disaster Payment for more details on specific state based eligibility requirements namely the quarantine period which can vary from state to state.

-There are many state specific schemes to assist you if you're impacted by COVID-19 restrictions.
-To find out more please visit state-specific Government websites.
+There are many state specific schemes to assist clients impacted by COVID-19 restrictions.
+To find out more about assistance specific to each state please visit state-specific Government websites:

 If you have any questions, or would like more information, please contact the IOOF TechConnect team on 1300 650 414.